 Configuring Extended Transaction Usage RDRs

-Enable these RDRs explicitly by checking the appropriate checkbox, and choosing the packages you want them generated for (you only need to enable these RDRs for the ClickStream service in each package).
+Enable these RDRs explicitly by checking the appropriate check boxes, and choosing the packages you want them generated for (you only need to enable these RDRs for the ClickStream service in each package).

-Optionally, these RDRs can be anonymized, in which case all PII in the RDR is hashed using MD5.
-Hashing is done using the salt configured on the SCE platform.
+Optionally, these RDRs can be anonymized, in which case all PII in the RDR is hashed using Message Digest 5 (MD5).
+Hashing is done using the “salt” configured on the SCE platform.
 For GUI options on anonymizing the RDRs, see Transaction Usage RDR Settings (Figure 4).

 Enabling Deep HTTP Inspection

-Some browsers, in conjunction with some web server implementations, use the same TCP flow to carry multiple requests triggered by clicks that are targeting the same host.
-Such events are not detected if the classification is only done at the beginning of the flow (which is the default for SCA BB).
+Some browsers, in conjunction with some web server implementations, use the same TCP flow to carry multiple requests triggered by clicks that target the same host.
+Such events are not detected if the classification is done only at the beginning of the flow (which is the default for Cisco SCA BB).

-Note Enabling deep HTTP inspection is expected to impact the SCE performance because of the excessive processing associated with it; the actual figure depending on the amount and on the nature of HTTP traffic.
-It is recommended that you monitor SCE platform performance when enabling this capability.
+Note Enabling deep HTTP inspection is expected to impact the Cisco SCE performance because of the excessive processing associated with it, the actual figure depending on the amount and on the nature of HTTP traffic.
+We recommend that you monitor SCE platform performance when enabling this capability.